This means that we consider the social and environmental impact of all of our work, including the investments we hold in our portfolio.

 You can read our impact report and appendices here:

-Highlights of our impact in 2022 include our investments supporting:
+Highlights of our impact in 2023 include our investments supporting:

-• A more inclusive society and economy: including management of 124 social housing properties
+- A more inclusive society and economy: including the provision of support or accommodation to 73 individuals with learning disabilities and management of 50 social housing properties

-You can read our blog posts about our endowment investment here
+You can read our blog posts about our endowment investment here.

 Capital Preservation Fund